The DeWalt DXPW3123 is a gas-powered pressure washer offering a maximum water pressure of 3100 PSI and flow of 2.3 GPM. (Read full specs)

 - Accessories: Besides the usual owner's manual and documentation to get you promptly started, the DeWalt DXPW3123 comes with oil, soap hose, spray gun, wand and pressure hose.

 - Emissions: The DeWalt DXPW3123 is EPA-approved and CARB-compliant.
 And so, this pressure washer is available for sale and purchase in any of the 50 states, including California.

 The DeWalt DXPW3123's performance versus other pressure washers

 The following charts are provided to give you an idea of how the key specs of the DeWalt DXPW3123 compare to similarly priced pressure washers.

 - With its 3100 PSI max pressure output, the DeWalt DXPW3123 is in the expected pressure range, for gas-powered units in the $300-400 price range.
-If your priority is the highest possible power of the water stream, in this price range, we suggest checking out the Westinghouse WPX3400, which reaches up to 3400 PSI.
+If you're going after the highest possible power of the water stream, one of the best in this price range is the Westinghouse WPX3400 that can reach up to 3400 PSI.

 - As the DXPW3123 has a total of 7130 Cleaning Units (PSI X GPM), it finds itself in the average cleaning efficiency range for similarly priced gas-powered units.
-If you are after the highest overall cleaning power, the Predator 3200 with its 8960 Cleaning Units is one of the products that can achieve the highest cleaning efficiency in this price range.
+When it comes to the highest overall cleaning power in the current price range, one of the products at the very top currently is the Predator 3200 and its 8960 Cleaning Units.

 As you can see from this interactive chart, when compared to other gas-powered washers between 7000 and 7500 Cleaning Units, the DeWalt DXPW3123 is on the average side of the price range.